Zeroeh/udp-mitm/README.md

 (These notes are currently linux specific.
 Other OS details will come soon when I get more testing done)
 1. Set up the intercept and host machines by going to ethernet settings and sharing the connection.
 See how to do this [here](https://askubuntu.com/questions/359856/share-wireless-internet-connection-through-ethernet) or [here](https://askubuntu.com/questions/22835/how-to-network-two-ubuntu-computers-using-ethernet-without-a-router), or you can just google "linux share internet connection through ethernet"
 2. If the above instructions from the links dont work, try deleting *ALL* ethernet profiles on both intercept and host machines and trying step 1 again.
+If it still doesn't work, try flushing the iptables with ``iptables --flush && iptables -t nat --flush`` and rebooting.
+If it *still* doesn't work, you *may* need to enable ipv4 forwarding.
+You can do this with ``sudo sysctl net.ipv4.ip_forward=1`` which *should* apply every reboot and to apply the change immediately do ``sudo echo "1" > /proc/sys/net/ipv4/ip_forward``.
+Do this on both the host and intercept.
 3. On the host machine, shut off or disconnect from wifi and see if you can get internet, if not, refer to step 2 again.
 If it succeeds, continue.
 Note: set the dstport for both scripts to "123" (NTP)
 4. On the intercept machine, run the "intercept-setup.sh" script.
 Arguments for this script will be dst port and external ntp server.
 (You can use the default in the script but you can change it to any ntp server ip)